-The joint mission of the NECEC Institute and its sister organization, the New England Clean Energy Council, is to accelerate New England’s clean energy economy to global leadership by building an active community of stakeholders and a world-class cluster of clean energy companies.
+The joint mission of the NECEC Institute and its sister organization, the New England Clean Energy Council, is to accelerate the region’s clean energy economy to global leadership by building an active community of stakeholders and a world-class cluster of clean energy companies.

 The NECEC Institute, a 501(c)(3), leads regional programs to develop the region’s cleantech cluster focusing its efforts on

 Cleantech Navigate Northeast is NECEC’s new innovation and entrepreneurship initiative.
 Aligned with Cleantech Open Northeast’s annual accelerator and innovation network, this new initiative addresses the lack of a strong, region-wide network to help cleantech entrepreneurs from New York to Maine to more fully leverage the Northeast’s innovation ecosystem and distributed, robust innovation resources.

 Cleantech Navigate Northeast will include a series of programs and events over the course of 2014 to engage with entrepreneurs, understand their businesses needs and connect them to the resources they need through the region-wide network of innovation program partners.